 - Develop a thorough understanding of the elements of music and its historic considerations

 - Participate in performing organizations

 The Department of Performing & Visual Arts Music Program offers a Bachelor of Arts or Bachelor of Science in music with the following emphases:

 - Instrumental Music Education (K-12)

 - Vocal (Non-Teaching)

-"One of the biggest advantages a music student has at UW-Platteville is the opportunity to be involved in numerous ensembles.
+"One of the biggest advantages as a music student at UW-Platteville is the opportunity to be involved in numerous ensembles.
 Participation and experience in many different musical atmospheres augment your own abilities and education."